SergeiDBykov/ai-side-projects/README.md

 - [energAIser](https://github.com/SergeiDBykov/swarm_energAIser), A winning contribution to Siemens' Tech For Sustainability 2023 with time-series forecasting of energy consumption.

+- [Coursera ML](https://github.com/SergeiDBykov/ml-coursera-python-assignments), Coursera Machine Learning course by Andrew Ng with the implementation of basic algorithms and neural networks.

+- [Datacamp exam](https://github.com/SergeiDBykov/datacamp_practice_exam), practice exam for the certificate of "Data Scientist with Python" from Datacamp.

 # Materials

 - [Deep Learning](https://www.deeplearningbook.org), Ian Goodfellow and others